-Full LNP deployment in the 510 area code is critical to effective number conservation.
+Full LNP deployment in the 619 area code is critical to effective number conservation.
 As described in Chapter 1, LNP enables customers to keep their telephone numbers when they switch companies.
 Because the number remains with the customer and can be transferred to different companies, there is no need to distribute duplicate numbering resources to both companies.
 Also, LNP is the technology platform that makes number pooling possible.

-In an order released in 1997, the FCC ordered all wireline carriers in the top 100 MSAs to become LNP capable by December 1998.56 The 510 area code falls within one of the top 100 MSAs.
-The study revealed that all but two wireline carriers in the 510 area code are LNP capable.
-These companies hold 30,000 numbers that could be made available for number pooling, if they implemented LNP technology.
+In an order released in 1997, the FCC ordered all wireline carriers in the top 100 MSAs to become LNP capable by December 1998.53 The 619 area code falls within one of the top 100 MSAs.
+The study revealed that all but one wireline carrier in the 619 area code is LNP capable.
+This company holds 45,000 numbers that could be made available for number pooling, if it implemented LNP technology.
 This non-compliance could likely be explained by the existence of subsequent FCC documents contradicting the original LNP order.
 The CPUC is working with the FCC to resolve the confusing language in the texts.
 Once this is accomplished, the CPUC recommends requiring all wireline carriers to become LNP capable within 6 months.

-Wireless carriers, however, requested and received from the FCC an extension of time, until November 2002, to become LNP capable.57 The FCC has yet to decide when wireless carriers, once LNP capable, will be required to participate in number pooling.
-The CPUC has filed comments with the FCC arguing that wireless carriers should be required to participate in pooling immediately upon becoming LNP capable.58 Wireless non-LNP capable carriers hold
+Wireless carriers, however, requested and received from the FCC an extension of time, until November 2002, to become LNP capable.54 The FCC has yet to decide when wireless carriers, once LNP capable, will be required to participate in number pooling.
+The CPUC has filed comments with the FCC arguing that wireless carriers should be required to participate in pooling immediately upon becoming LNP capable.55 Wireless non-LNP capable carriers hold 193 prefixes in the 619 area code, of which 351 blocks could be made available for pooling if they were required to participate in the pool.